 - Continuing to invite, acknowledge, and accept stakeholder** feedback regarding our racial equity initiatives.

-- Educating ourselves and our community partners about structural racism and inequity via dedicated and accessible trainings, workshops, and programming, as well as empowering our artists, employees, and Board of Trustees to continue their education and engagement outside of the workplace.
+- Educating ourselves and our community partners about structural racism and inequity via dedicated and accessible trainings, workshops, and programming, as well as empowering our artists, employees, Board of Trustees, and Advisory Council Members to continue their education and engagement outside of the workplace.

 - Ensuring collaborators, partners, independent contractors, and financial investment practices align with PNB’s core principles around equity, diversity, and inclusion.